com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT COUNT(1) as res FROM purchase purchase0
+    SELECT COUNT(1) AS res FROM purchase purchase0
     ```